What Is the Difference Between a Plan and a Strategy?

 • Alignment between offering and client needs

-Supports the Consultative Mindset and Solution-Oriented Approach in BDA BoCK®.
+Supports the Consultative Mindset in BDA BoCK®.

 9. Ansoff Matrix (Strategic Planning Tool)